nicklalone/igme382-f23/05 - Collecting Data, Visualizing Data, and More.md

 Today, we're just going to go through some background terms and ideas.
 To wit, the terms we're worried about are these:
 1. Shapefiles:

-spatial datasets
-predate geodatabse,
-still widely used,
-only vector data, no curves
-different pieces

-2 GB Limit
+These are a collection of files that contain what we can refer to as spatial datasets or vector-based information.
+This is something of a legacy format but given its uses, will probably be around for quite some time.
+As-is, these predate geodatabse files which has all of the data tables, curves, raster files, and annotations you've made on a map.

+Because they've been around for forever and because there is no alternative, they are still widely used.
+As noted these files ONLY contain vector data, no curves.
+There are a number of different pieces to this 2GB limited file type.
+These include:

  * Shapefiles
 	* filename.shp - containing the coordinates
 	* filename.dbf - containing the attributes